MengqianCao/Adversarial-Attack/README.md

 ```shell
 python test_attack.py fgsm best_fgsm_model.pth
 ```
 Run the above command in the terminal, and you can view the logs during testing with different epsilons.
-After the testing is completed, you can obtain the curve graph of attack success rate with different epsilons, and a plot of isualized examples.
+After the testing is completed, you can obtain the curve graph of attack success rate with different epsilons, and a plot of visualized examples.